blcxtranslations/blcx/_translated/chapter-0039.md

 After understanding the things described in the jade slip, Lin Xuan headed directly for the area where the low level cultivation techniques were sold.
 If he was going to buy them, he should act quickly.
 He did not want to let other beat him to it.
 He was not interested in other techniques because he was going to purchase the best low level cultivation technique that the Soaring Cloud sect had.

 He found the stall were quickly, it was in a relatively remote corner.
-The only reason for this was because low level cultivation techniques were only suitable for Spirit Gathering disciples.
+The only reason for this was because low level cultivation techniques were only suitable for Spirit Condensation disciples.
 Not to mention the various sects, even the cultivator clans would not be interested.
 And even though rogue cultivators would want them, they were poor, even if they had enough pills, they could still not bear to part with them for this.

 Therefore, these cultivation techniques were things that were hard to sell, and the one responsible for this stall was also a common low levelled disciple of the Soaring Cloud sect.